dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 - Require Sudo/root privileges to install your project.
   - You can't anticipate whether or not someone will have root access to the machine they are installing your project on, so don't count on it.
-Additionally, you shouldn't require users to create separate usernames for your project.
+Additionally, you shouldn't require users to create separate user names for your project.
 - Use non-standard formats for inputs (stick to *YAML*, *XML*, *JSON*, *CLA*, etc).
   - My one exception to this rule is log files - which you should provide an example of in a README.
     Otherwise it is easier to just stick with what is already in use.